Baliram Sukur Jadhav

 Baliram Sukur Jadhav (born 2 June 1956) is an Indian politician.
 He represented Palghar (Lok Sabha constituency) in the 15th Lok Sabha and he is a member of the Bahujan Vikas Aaghadi political party, headed by Hitendra Thakur.

 Personal life

 Baliram Jadhav was born in the Thane district of Maharashtra.
 He was born on 2 June 1956 to Sukur and Shalubai Jadhav.
-He is married to Vanita Baliram Jadhav, who herself had contested for the Thane Zilla Parishad post, but lost to Anita Ramu Dhangda.
+He is married to Vanita Baliram Jadhav, who herself had contested the Thane Zilla Parishad post, but lost to Anita Ramu Dhangda.
 They have four children, 1 son and 3 daughters.
 He himself is a farmer in the Saiwan area of Vasai Taluka in the district of Thane, Maharashtra.

 Political career

 15th Lok Sabha

 Baliram Jadhav contested the 15th Lok Sabha elections as an independent candidate from the Palghar constituency.
 He was backed by the strong support of former Member of Legislative Assembly Hitendra Thakur, who gave him the candidature of his political party, Bahujan Vikas Aaghadi which had a strong foothold in the region.

 Thakur's support and the delimitation of the Palghar constituency, backed with the developmental work done by Jadhav for the tribal region in the past worked in favor of him.
 He won the seat by gaining a majority of 223,234 votes, around 12,360 more than his next counterpart, Advocate Chintaman Vanaga of the Bhartiya Janata Party.
 Sitting MP, Damodar Barku Shingada of the Indian National Congress was pushed to third, owing majorly to the loss of his votebank in the neighbouring Bhiwandi constituency, post delimitation.
 Thus, becoming the first MP from the Palghar (Lok Sabha constituency).

 He was the member of the Social Justice & Empowerment Committee in the 15th Lok Sabha.

 It is said that Jadhav, after pledging his unconditional support to the UPA government, played a key role in gaining the approval for the recently created Vasai-Virar Municipal Corporation, a long awaited move.